hackthebois/drunk-knight/SECURITY.md

 ## Reporting a Vulnerability

-If you have a security issue to report, please contact us at Drunk.Knight.Official@gmail.com
+If you have a security issue to report, please contact us at support@drunkknight.live